Updated on April 3, 2025

 1. Change the Air Filters

 Pollutants, especially mold spores and dust, trigger allergic reactions, asthma attacks, and other respiratory illnesses.
 The contaminant may also land on your furniture, floor, bedding, and other surfaces, increasing the level of work required to maintain a clean home.
+A clogged air filter also limits airflow.
+As a result, your HVAC unit will have to work harder to meet your temperature requirements, which causes wear on vital components.
+This also translates to higher energy bills.

 2. Inspect and Clean the Ductwork